husniadil/agency/problem_solving_agency/agency_manifesto.md

 2. The Task Breakdown Tool decomposes the problem into a structured set of tasks.
 3. For each task, the Agent Profile Generator creates a specialized AI agent profile.
 4. The Agent Executor runs each task using the corresponding specialized agent profile.
-5. The Problem Solver Agent manages task dependencies, collects results, and synthesizes the final solution.
+5. The Problem Solver Agent manages task execution, collects results, and synthesizes the final solution.
 6. The comprehensive solution is presented to the user, along with a breakdown of the problem-solving process.

 By leveraging this sophisticated AI-driven approach, the Problem Solving Agency aims to tackle complex challenges efficiently and effectively, providing users with high-quality, well-reasoned solutions across a wide range of domains.